Amandeep2230/Appointment-and-Attendance-System-with-Geo-Location/README.md

 # Appointment-and-Attendance-System-with-Geo-Location
 It is a php based attendance and appointment management system which uses geo fencing to check whether user is in designated location or not.

-Step1- User logins to their account or can even register.
+Step1- User logs in to their account or can even register.

 Step2- User can book an appointment and wait for the confirmation.